-We had more friends than usual visiting us in early 2016 and needed a spare phone for them to use.
-A new phone with texting and limited internet capabilities with a 30 day talk and data plan was just under $30 from the Kolbi kiosk in the Cariari mall east of SJO airport.
+A new phone with a Costa Rican SIM card and phone number capable of texting and limited internet capabilities with a 30 day talk and data plan is just under $30 from the Kolbi kiosk in the Cariari mall east of SJO airport.

-If you have an unlocked Quad-band phone you can buy a local Costa Rican phone number on a prepaid SIM card, insert it in your phone and dial away.
+If you have an unlocked Quad-band phone you can buy a local Costa Rican phone number on a prepaid SIM card, insert it in your phone, enter the PIN (on the card holder or receipt) and dial away.

 If you don’t have an unlocked phone or don’t want to risk your expensive phone while waterfall rappelling in the rain forest you can buy a cheap phone, stick the prepaid SIM card in and off you go.